Updated in 2022.

 Today, we’ll be comparing Bogota with Lima.
 I’m going to help you figure out which city is better suited to your needs, tastes and desires.

-I’ll be using my tried and true breakdown of the following things a man looks for in a city:
+I’ll be using my tried and true breakdown of the following things a digital nomad looks for in a city:

 1. Cost of Living